This post may contain affiliate links. Please refer to my Disclosure for more information.

 - Vitamins & supplements

-- I recently bought an “infrared sauna blanket” and I am in love with it!
+- I’ve had an “infrared sauna blanket” for a couple of years now and I am in love with it!
 My functional medicine doctor recommended I go for sauna sessions 5x a week and that would be really hard to schedule in as well as would add up, so I decided to purchase a “sauna blanket” because it doesn’t take up a lot of room.
 I absolutely love it and I do it when I’m watching my favorite show (Vampire Diaries – hello Ian Sommerhalder).
 It was very cost-effective!

 Health Insurance is a Non-Negotiable